nilesr/youtube-playlist-scraper/README.md

 2. Put your playlist IDs in videos.rb.
 Those can be found in the URLs of the playlists.
 3. `ruby videos.rb download`
 4. `ruby videos.rb | ./linker.bash`

+Step 3 will download every single song in the playlist to the current working directory.
+Step 4 will create a directory for each of the playlists, and link the mp3 files in the current directory into those directories with numbers indicating the position in the playlist.
+The easiest way to load these is to use VLC's "Open directory" option, which will load them in order because of the numbers.